 At Sachar Dental NYC, we offer interest free financing through Lending

 Club and Care Credit.
 In 15 minutes, we will let you know if you are

 approved for interest-free financing.
 These options will enable you to

 make payments over the next 12-18 months without any interest charged.

 When do we refer patients out to a specialist for TMJ disorder?

 At Sachar Dental NYC, we are experts in treating TMJ disorder.
 We are proud of our very high success rate in treating TMJ disorder.
 With that said, we occasionally have some patients that do not respond to treatment.
 For these patients, we refer them out to our trusted network of specialist for TMJ disorder.

-Why are we the best dentists in Midtown Manhattan for TMJ disorder treatment?
+Why are we the best dentists in NYC for TMJ disorder treatment?

 TMJ disorder is a very challenging problem to treat.
 The symptoms and severity vary greatly from patient to patient, as do the treatment options.
 With extensive training behind us, we have the knowledge and experience to treat even the most stubborn cases of TMJ disorder.
 And, as always, at Sachar Dental NYC, we use the least invasive procedures, and most conservative approach and treatment to solve your problem.
 We always treat our patients as we would like to be treated, and how we would treat our own family.

 Copyright © Sachar Dental NYC 2020 All Rights Reserved